etShaw-zh/HINA/Documentation/Modules/construction.rst

    </ul>

 **Returns**:
     - networkx.Graph
          A bipartite graph with the following properties:

          - Nodes: Student nodes and object nodes, with 'bipartite' attribute indicating their type.
          - Edges: Weighted edges between student and object nodes, where weights represent the frequency of relationships.
-     - Node attributes: If `group_col` is provided, student nodes will have a group attribute.
-If `attr_col` is provided, object nodes will have an attribute.
+         - Node attributes: If ``group_col`` is provided, student nodes will have a group attribute.
+If ``attr_col`` is provided,object nodes will have an attribute.

 .. _get-tripartite: